deployKF/website/content/faq.md

       By combining the <em>ease of a managed service</em> with the flexibility of a self-hosted solution; deployKF creates a platform tailored to your organization's needs, while not also requiring a team of MLOps experts to build and maintain it.

-      Some of the key features include:
+      The key features of deployKF are:

       - Runs on __any Kubernetes__, including on-premises and in the cloud
       - Support for leading __Data and MLOps tools__ including [__Kubeflow__](./reference/tools.md#kubeflow-ecosystem), [__Airflow__](./reference/future-tools.md#apache-airflow)<sup>†</sup>, and [__MLflow__](./reference/future-tools.md#mlflow-model-registry)<sup>†</sup>